What’s Promising in Multiple Myeloma Treatment?

 What are the emerging, most promising therapy options potentially available in 2022/2023?

 Cindy Chmielewski (@MyelomaTeacher) talks with Dr. Saad Usmani, Chief of Myeloma Service at Memorial Sloan Kettering, about CAR T-cell therapy, bispecific antibodies, novel therapies and combination therapies, focusing on the relapsed/refractory patient population along with newly-diagnosed myeloma patients.

 Thank you to Janssen for its support of our educational program.
 The Patient Story has full editorial control of our content.
-The interview has been edited only for clarity.

 - CAR T-cell therapy

 - Who might have a greater tendency for severe neurotoxicity?

 - Allogeneic CAR T-cell therapy

 - Are there any CAR T-cell therapies that are looking at different targets on the myeloma cell?

 - Possibility of getting bispecific antibodies at a community hospital